 Poking around at an estate sale a few weeks ago, I found that things seemed picked-over for the most part.
 But just when I was about ready to leave empty-handed, I saw a familiar looking wall hanging in the corner of the kitchen.
 I knew immediately that it wasn’t merely a carved wooden block; it was a large and unusual springerle mold.
 I quickly took it to the check-out man and asked for a price.
 He shrugged and proposed a bargain: “Three bucks!”
 I tried to conceal my excited grin as I gladly handed him the cash.

 Springerle molds range widely in size, intricacy and age.
 This new-to-me mold is wooden, about 4 x 9″, and bears a sticker that says it was made in Strasbourg at a place called Trouvailles.
 It’s carved with 18 different critters — perfect for autumn’s own visitors and holidays, in my view.
 Having never seen one quite like it, I could hardly wait to put it to use.
 I immediately began thinking of new recipes for springerle: those beautiful white German cookies flavored with anise.
-Even though I enjoy the traditional style and flavor, I was ready for a fresh twist and was soon to settle on my own color and flavor.
-Here it is.
+Even though I enjoy the traditional style and flavor, I was ready for a fresh twist and was soon to settle on my own color, texture and flavor.

 Orange Cocoa Springerle* (makes about 70 little cookies; mine were 1.25 x 1.5″)

 - 1/4 cup cocoa powder, preferably Dutch process

 - 3.5 cups powdered sugar